CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 email tailored with (or based on) his personal information, interests and history.
-For instance, a subscriber named John may read _Hi John_ above the email and may see content that is entirely different from what Jane sees and reads (who -unlike John- happens to be a women, and has -unlike John- no interest in buying John Deere tracktor magazines).
+For instance, a subscriber named John may read _Hi John_ above the email and may see content that is entirely different from what Jane sees and reads (who -unlike John- happens to be a woman, and has -unlike John- no interest in buying John Deere tracktor magazines).

 Personalization is added to your email designs by including variables.
 These variables usually refer to a field in the subscribers database.
 But variables can also